COVID Protocols

 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.

 Thurs., Dec.
-21 : Arrivals in Quito
+19 Arrivals in Quito

 Welcome to Ecuador!
 Your hotel is a short distance from the Quito airport.
 Many have dinner on the plane tonight, but if you arrive earlier in the day, you can enjoy dinner at the hotel at your leisure.

-Accommodations at San Agustin de Callo (B,L,D)
+Accommodations at Mashpi Lodge (B,L,D)

-Accommodations at San Agustin de Callo (B,L,D)
+Accommodations at Sachatamia Lodge (B,L,D)

 Today we drive to Otavalo with a stop at Quitsato Solar Clock and Equator museum to understand a bit more about the Equator.
 We then enjoy a snack tasting in the best bizcocho’s bakery (a sweet cake or bread) of Cayambe.
 Arriving to la Plaza de los Ponchos in Otavalo we have the chance to see one of the biggest handicrafts markets in Latin America, here we have time to shop or just enjoy the colors of the stands and the people from this community.
 We switch landscapes to a new volcano today, the Taita (father) Imbabura.

-Our accommodations for the next three nights are a restored 17th Century estate surrounded by beautiful gardens and home to 50 species of birds, including Golden-rumped Euphonia, Black-tailed Trainbearer, Giant Hummingbird, Blue-and-yellow and Blue-and-black Tanagers, and more.
+Our accommodations for the next two nights are a restored 17th Century estate surrounded by beautiful gardens and home to 50 species of birds, including Golden-rumped Euphonia, Black-tailed Trainbearer, Giant Hummingbird, Blue-and-yellow and Blue-and-black Tanagers, and more.

 Accommodations at Hacienda Cusín (B,L,D)

-Mon., Dec.
-25 : Christmas at Hacienda Cusín
+Wed., Dec.
+25 Christmas at Cusin Hacienda

 Feliz Navidad!
-We enjoy a slow day today, taking in the different cultural traditions of this holiday, and exploring our beautiful hacienda, famous for their perennial gardens.
+On Christmas we enjoy a slow day today, taking in the different cultural traditions of this holiday, and exploring our beautiful hacienda, famous for their perennial gardens.
 Five acres of beautifully landscaped gardens, where bougainvillea, jasmine, agapanthus, hydrangeas, begonias, poppies, geraniums, dahlias, primroses, orchids, magnolia, Aztec lilies, and more, host more than 50 species of birds, including Vermilion Flycatcher, Golden Grosbeaks, Tyrian Metaltail, Undulated and Tawny Antpittas, Andean Pygmy Owl, Crimson-mantled Woodpecker, and more!

 Enjoy a special dinner tonight at the hacienda.